amonsoes/nuke_pipeline/README.md

 ### Additional Info

 - This code adapts and extends code from the paper "Adapting Sequence to Sequence models for Text Normalization in Social Media"
-- find the original repo: https://github.com/Isminoula/TextNormSeq2Seq
+- find the original repo for the normalizers: https://github.com/Isminoula/TextNormSeq2Seq
-- the original code is transported from Python 2 to Python 3
+- the original normalizer code is transported from Python 2 to Python 3
-- the original code is not thoroughly documented
+- the original normalizer code is not thoroughly documented
 - every added code is thoroughly documented